alfmunny/klaus-lab/README.md

 Configuration to do:

-* Download the .zip file and override the original folder with new folder in `lab/klaus/`.
+* Download the .zip file and overwrite the original folder with new folder in `lab/klaus/`.

-* `doc/` folder is not including.
+* Folder `doc/` is not including.
 Make sure you have it locally.

-* override the `esmeralda/src/pen/lib/segmentation/fextract.c` with the `fextract.c` which provided in this project root and then compile
+* Overwrite the `esmeralda/src/pen/lib/segmentation/fextract.c` with the `fextract.c` which provided in this project root and then compile

       $ cd esmeralda/src/pen